node-formidable/formidable/Readme.md

 #### Event: 'aborted'

 Emitted when the request was aborted by the user.
 Right now this can be due to a 'timeout' or 'close' event on the socket.
-In the future there will be a seperate 'timeout' event (needs a change in the node core).
+In the future there will be a separate 'timeout' event (needs a change in the node core).

 #### Event: 'end' ()

 Emitted when the entire request has been received, and all contained files have finished flushing to disk.
 This is a great place for you to send your response.

-### formdiable.File
+### formidable.File

 #### file.size = 0

-The size of the uploade file in bytes.
+The size of the uploaded file in bytes.
 If the file is still being uploaded (see `'fileBegin'` event), this property says how many bytes of the file have been written to disk yet.

 #### file.path = null